-Plasterboard is a versatile and flexible product that can be used in many construction projects from DIY to large industrial jobs.
-To cut plasterboard you can use an ordinary saw but a saw with fine teeth would be best to ensure a clean cut.
-Sawing plasterboard is the best way to cut the product but be prepared for the chosen tool to get blunt and have a spare to hand!
+While you can use an ordinary saw when cutting plasterboard, a saw with fine teeth would be best to ensure a clean cut.
+Sawing plasterboard is the best way to cut the product, but be prepared for the chosen tool to get blunt and have a spare to hand!

 How to cut a straight line in plasterboard